 Fighting Speeding Tickets

-Fighting your speeding ticket is about three goals:
+Fighting a speeding ticket is about three goals:

-You can reduce the impact and affect on your insurance and driving record by setting a trial date and disputing the ticket.
+You can reduce the impact, affect on insurance and driving record by disputing the ticket.

 When you dispute the ticket you: